oak-security/stylusport/handbook/src/errors-events.md

 Note that `anchor_lang::error::ERROR_CODE_OFFSET` is used to reserve space for Anchor's own custom errors.

 Each instruction handler returns `Result<T, anchor_lang::error::Error>`.
-If a handler returns `Err(anchor_lang::error::Error)`, it is converted first to a `solana_program::error::ProgramError` before ultimately being returned as an integer, as show in the macro expansion below:
+If a handler returns `Err(anchor_lang::error::Error)`, it is converted first to a `solana_program::error::ProgramError` before ultimately being returned as an integer, as shown in the macro expansion below:

 ```rust
 #[no_mangle]